cterdam/dotfiles/README.md

 	plugins.
 	- `Prefix` is the tmux prefix, by default `Ctrl+b`. `I` is the capital letter, so `Shift + i`.
-  - Now start vim and it will auto install all plugins, including COC plugins.
+  - Start vim and it will auto install all plugins, including COC plugins.
   - Deploy Rime engine.
 - Everything is done!